 Solutions To Your Sit Before Lead Removal Problems

-This is a great post by Leanne Smith on what to do when your dog will not sit before the removal of the lead.
-Leanne takes us through how she tried 4 different solutions to find out what to do with her dog Ragnar…
+This post by Leanne Smith on what to do when your dog will not sit before the removal of the lead.
+Leanne takes us through how she tried 4 different solutions to find out what to do with her dog, Ragnar…

 One of the reasons that I enjoy dog training is all the curve balls that my dogs throw in my path.
 It keeps me on my toes and always looking at the basic principles and trying to find an application that suits each dog in each situation.

 My youngster, Ragnar, can’t sit before he has his lead taken off at the beginning of a walk or somewhere that he thinks that he will be able to run.

 Ragnar’s issue is he becomes too focused on anticipating freedom and loses the ability to function cognitively, thus he is unable to offer to sit or even respond to a sit cue.

 For the past 2 years, I have not bothered about this as Ragnar is steady and will wait in a stand until his lead is removed and he is given permission to go.

 Ragnar has been practising self-control and waiting for permission to self-reward with running.
 However, it has not addressed the fact that he is not cognitive during anticipation of running.
 In the short term this has been acceptable because I have had many other things to work on and he was safe, and reliably waited to be released.
 It didn’t address the issue directly by it was a good workaround until I had time to address the issue directly.

 When I decided to address this, the first thing that I tried was just waiting for him out.
 However, it was regularly 5-10 mins before he could offer to sit.

 All of us become bored and frustrated with standing around, plus sometimes I didn’t have that long to wait.
 After trying this consistently for a couple of weeks with no consistent improvement I realised that I needed to try something different.